lukaszliniewicz/ChaReCo/README.md

 **Using the Application:**

 1. Launch ChaReCo.
 2. Enter a Git repository URL (for private GitHub repos, you can provide a PAT) or select a local folder path.
+You can also use the "Load from History" button to quickly select a recent entry.
 3. Configure analysis options:
     *   Toggle directory structure, file concatenation.
     *   Set filters for included/excluded file extensions.